 - This service is not available for religious content

-- We ask that you keep total course size to less than 100Mb where possible
+- We ask that you keep total course size small where possible

 You can do this by embedding movies hosted on YouTube, linking to files available on Slideshare, and other similar services for example.

 - Courses are currently set to allow a maximum of 100 users.

 Please respect this limit.

 - We cannot teach you how to use Moodle on this site.